 Upload 360-degree videos

-YouTube supports uploading and playback of 360° spherical videos on computers in Chrome, Firefox, Internet Explorer, and Opera browsers.
-In order to upload a 360° video file, you'll need to modify the file with an app or script before uploading.
+YouTube supports uploading and playback of 360° spherical videos on computers in Chrome, Firefox, MS Edge, and Opera browsers.
+To upload a 360° video file, you'll need to modify the file with an app or script before uploading.

-The following 360 cameras are compatible with YouTube and are available today or coming soon:
+There are many 360° cameras that are compatible with YouTube and are available today.

 For the best results, encode your video at a high resolution and according to YouTube's advanced specifications.
 YouTube currently supports 360° videos with 24, 25, 30, 48, 50, or 60 frames per second.
 We recommend uploading 360 videos (equirectangular format with a 2:1 aspect ratio) at a resolution of 7168x3584 or higher, up to 8192x4096.

-You can also create 360° videos using custom camera rigs and third party stitching software, such as Kolor Autopano.
+You can also create 360° videos using custom camera rigs and third party stitching software.

 Your video file needs to include certain metadata for 360° playback to be enabled.
 Follow these instructions to install an app that will add the necessary metadata into a new file for you.